 - It encourages communication and participation.

-National Curriculum Framework 2005 to be made according to the situation of the country and in view of the present education system.
+National Curriculum Framework 2005 is to be made according to the situation of the country and in view of the present education system.

 Its objectives were determined as follows: